 With inquiry, learners ask questions and investigate, for example, through reflection on prior learning, discussion, writing, readings, surveys, interviews, observations, or experiments.
 Once students find initial answers they ask deeper questions and continue to investigate.
 Learners involved with inquiry consider feedback, self-assess, and revise as needed.

 To make wise decisions as learners, family, wider community members, consumers, and challenge-solvers we need to ask the right questions, find and make sense of data, and ask more questions to go deeper.
-Supporting Students Inquiry workshop goes hand-in-hand with our Quality Project Based Learning workshop.
+Supporting Students Inquiry workshop goes hand-in-hand with our High Quality Project-Based Learning workshops.

 Inquiry is used for deeper learning of content and is embedded in academic standards such as Common Core State Standards and Next Generation Science Standards.
 Inquiry supports success proficiencies such as Critical Thinking, Problem-Solving, Creativity, and Habits of Mind.